dakr11/PRPL/README.md

 As mentioned earlier, the discharge duration is influenced by various factors and one important consideration is the possible amount of stored electrical energy used to drive a plasma current, i.e. the capacity $C_{CD}$.
 (E.g. in the case of the discharge \#39125 the current started decreasing during the discharge - *Do we even have any examples of 'ramp down'?* )

-*What does the current top determine?*
+*What does the plasma current top determine?*